Plite7067/CreateTagsFix/README.md

 # CreateCCModemFix/TagsFix
 Fixes various blocks on create contraptions.
-This works by adding tags to modded, and some vanilla blocks.
+This works by adding tags to modded, ~~and some vanilla blocks~~(fixed by create before 1.20.1 iirc).
 Check out createccfix/data/create/tags/blocks/ for a list of tags.
 The tags are the file names.\
 The fix for the original problem was suggested by the author of this [issue](https://github.com/tweaked-programs/cccbridge/issues/82), and now the project has expanded to adding tags to any blocks that need a create tag.

 Both the createccfix folder and zip work as datapacks - you just need to install it using your preferred method of installing datapacks into your saves/world/datapack directory.

-Supported Blocks:\
+Supported Blocks as of 1.21.1:\
 supplementaries candle holders\

-computercraft modems - these are fixed in cc:tweaked 1.110.2\
+Blocks that were supported before 1.21.1, but were fixed in respective mods, and have therefore been removed from this datapack:\
+computercraft modems\
 vanilla moss carpet\
 vanilla banners\
 vanilla cake